Oxid15/cascade/README.md

         return [self.const for _ in range(len(x))]

     # Models define the way whey are trained loaded and saved
+    # we don't use these here, but they exist
     def fit(self, *args, **kwargs):
         pass